Understanding the Suicide Clause in Life Insurance

 The key difference is what triggers each provision:

-Suicide Clause: Applies specifically to deaths by suicide, regardless of whether your application was accurate and truthful.
+Suicide Clause: Applies specifically to deaths by suicide, regardless of whether your application was accurate.
 Even if you disclosed every health condition perfectly, the suicide exclusion can still deny benefits during the first two years.

 Contestability Period: Allows insurers to deny claims if they discover intentional misrepresentations on the application, regardless of how you died.
 This applies whether death results from cancer, a car accident, natural causes, or suicide.

 These are two independent reasons an insurer might deny a claim during the first two years.
-A suicide death during this period could potentially trigger both provisions.
+A suicide death during this window could potentially trigger both provisions, and is one of the most common reasons a life insurance claim is denied.

 What Constitutes Material Misrepresentation?

-Material misrepresentations are false or incomplete information that would have affected the insurer's decision to offer coverage or the premium charged.
+Material misrepresentations are false or incomplete answers that would have affected the insurer's decision to offer coverage or the premium charged.
 Common examples include:

 - Concealing medical diagnoses (cancer, heart disease, diabetes)